swiss-ai-center/documentation/docs/how-to-guides/how-to-create-a-new-service.md

     If you are part of the Swiss AI Center GitHub organization, this is the recommended way to bootstrap a new service.

-    You can directly use the "Use the template" button to create a new repository based on the chosen template.
+    Use the "Use the template" button to create a new repository based on the chosen template.

 === "Fork the template"